 Next time you’re baking, double the ingredients and bake a double batch — take the second batch and freeze it.
 You'll thank yourself when lunchtime rolls around.
 And meal planning doesn't have to be too tricky, either.
 You just need to remember to take out the treats you baked – whether it be Sour Cherry Jam Drop Biscuits, muffins or Banana Bread – the night before for them to thaw before popping it into your lunchbox.
 These delicious Chocolate Chip Cookies freeze well and make a tasty treat.

 No excuses for boring sandwiches or salads!
 Keep a Gewürzhaus Mini Tin of big flavour in your bag, lunchbox or top drawer for those moments when your meals just need a little bit more zing.
-Convenient in size and refillable, take this mini tin everywhere and anywhere to enjoy flavour on the go.
+Convenient in size and refillable, take this mini tin everywhere and anywhere to enjoy flavour on the go for meals and lunchbox snacks.

 Buy reusable yoghurt pouches and fill them with your own healthy yoghurt mix (try Greek yogurt with a sprinkle of Cardamom Pistachio Sugar).
 Make this Spiced Mango Lassi and freeze – it’ll be defrosted and deliciously cool at lunchtime.
 Reusable pouches (or even tubs) are a waste-free and cheaper alternative to single-use items.
 You'll be making environmentally-friendly choices while eating a delish meal.